 India ranked seventh among the ten most affected countries by impacts of climate related extreme weather events (Global Climate Risk Index, 2021) and as the third-largest emitter of greenhouse gases (GHG), the country accounts for about 7% of the global GHG emissions.
 Therefore, India is a critical actor when it comes to dealing with climate change related issues.

-The dynamic urbanisation in India poses significant challenges for the development of urban infrastructure.
-High economic growth rates go hand in hand with an increase of urban population and changing consumption and mobility patterns.
-Indian cities are causing increasing GHG emissions and have started playing a crucial role for Indian climate change policy.
+Rapid urbanisation in India poses significant challenges for the development of urban infrastructure, basic services and housing.
+High economic growth rates go hand in hand with an increase in urban population and changing consumption and mobility patterns.
+It is projected that the urban population in India surpasses 50% by 2050.
+As a consequence, Indian cities are causing increasing GHG emissions and have started to play a key role for Indian climate change policies.
 However, local capacities for efficient implementation of urban climate strategies are limited.

-As a response to these challenges the Government of India has introduced the ambitious Smart Cities Mission as part of a larger programme package for urban development in June 2015.
-Furthermore, India has declared in their Intended Nationally Determined Contribution (INDC) to reduce the emission intensity by 33-35% compared to the 2005 levels by 2030.
+As a response to these challenges, the Government of India has introduced the ambitious Smart Cities Mission as part of a larger programme package for urban development in June 2015.
+Furthermore, following the Paris Agreements in 2014, India declared in their Intended Nationally Determined Contribution (INDC) to reduce the emission intensity by 33-35% compared to the 2005 levels by 2030.
 The development of climate resilient urban centres using the Smart Cities Mission is a major contribution to this mitigation strategy.